marijnh/Eloquent-JavaScript/18_http.md

 When a form is submitted, a `"submit"` event is fired on it.
 A JavaScript handler can call `preventDefault` on that event to disable the browser's default behavior.
 Form field elements may also occur outside of a form tag.

-When the user has selected a file from their local file system in a file picker field, the `FileReader` interface can be used to access the content of this file from a JavaScript program.
+When the user has selected a file from their local filesystem in a file picker field, the `FileReader` interface can be used to access the content of this file from a JavaScript program.

 The `localStorage` and `sessionStorage` objects can be used to save information in a way that survives page reloads.
 The first object saves the data forever (or until the user decides to clear it), and the second saves it until the browser is closed.